Madame Sousatzka

 Madame Sousatzka is a 1988 drama film directed by John Schlesinger and starring Shirley MacLaine, with a screenplay by Ruth Prawer Jhabvala.
 It is based upon the 1962 novel of the same name by Bernice Rubens.

 Plot

-Indian immigrant Sushila Sen (Shabana Azmi) lives in London with her son Manek (Navin Chowdhry), who is musically gifted.
-She supports them both as a caterer of Indian food, while Manek studies the piano with Madame Sousatzka (Shirley MacLaine), who is a Russian-American immigrant.
+Indian immigrant Sushila Sen lives in London with her son Manek, who is musically gifted.
+She supports them both as a caterer of Indian food, while Manek studies the piano with Madame Sousatzka, who is a Russian-American immigrant.
 Madame Sousatzka, while highly talented, never succeeded as a pianist and thus lives through her students, particularly talented ones such as Manek.
 Manek is soon forced to choose between Madame Sousatzka and his mother, who both compete for his attention.

 The Russian pianist and teacher Madame Maria Levinskaya (died 1960) inspired the character of Madame Sousatzka.
 The plot is based on the experiences of Harold Rubens, a child prodigy pianist who began lessons with Levinskaya from the age of seven (in 1925) and became her star pupil.